 When an absentee ballot arrives at the clerk's office, or at an alternate site under § 6.855, the clerk shall enclose it, unopened, in a carrier envelope (EL-125) which shall be securely sealed and endorsed with the name and official title of the clerk.
 Wis.
 Stat. § 6.855.
 If a container such as a box is used to transport absentee ballots to the polling place, then that container must have the EL-125 attached and be properly sealed.
-The EL-125 should be attached to any container which is used to transport absentee certificate envelopes to the polling place.
-The certificate may be made in the form of an envelope, or the certificate may be affixed to another container, such as a box, which may be used to transport absentee certificate envelopes to the polling place.
-Once the container or envelope has been sealed, it cannot be opened again until the container or envelope is in the same room where votes are being cast at the polls during polling hours on Election Day, or at a meeting of the municipal board of canvassers under § 752.
+Once the container or envelope has been sealed, it cannot be opened again until the container or envelope is in the same room where votes are being cast at the polls during polling hours on Election Day, or at a meeting of the municipal board of canvassers under § 7.52.